hal/docs/release-coordination/distribution.md

 # Distribution

-This chapter describes the different distribution models for the HAL management console.
+This page describes the different distribution models for the HAL management console.
 Basically there are two ways to use the console:

 ## Bundled with WildFly

 Each WildFly installation ships with a specific version of the HAL management console.
-To find out which version of HAL relates to which WildFly version, take a look at the [released versions](versions/index.html) page.
+To find out which version of HAL relates to which WildFly version, take a look at the [released versions](maintenance.md#releases) page.

 ## Standalone Console

-Starting with HAL [2.6.8.Final](versions/2.6.8.Final.md) and WildFly 9 the console is also available as a standalone web application.
+Starting with HAL 2.6.8.Final and WildFly 9 the console is also available as a standalone web application.
 These standalone consoles are served from the HAL build proxy living at http://access-halproject.rhcloud.com/.
 The HAL build proxy provides access to both released HAL versions and snapshots.

 When a standalone console starts, the user can manage a list of management interfaces and chooses the one he likes to connect to.
 The configuration is stored in the browsers local storage, so it's available the next time the console is launched.